-(From Left) Barnet Kellman, Liz Meriwether, Chelsea Peretti, Kate Micucci, Riki Lindhome, David Isaacs, Nahnatchka Khan, Jack Epps, Jr. and Joanna Cherensky at the Women in Comedy Panel
+USC Comedy Festival Vol. 1 Women in Comedy Panel (From Left) Barnet Kellman, Liz Meriwether, Chelsea Peretti, Kate Micucci, Riki Lindhome, David Isaacs, Nahnatchka Khan, Jack Epps, Jr. and Joanna Cherensky

-Bill Prady interviews James Burrows at the Showrunner Summit at the Comedy@SCA Festival
+Bill Prady interviews James Burrows at the USC Comedy Festival Vol. 1

 Bill Prady, James Burrows, Paul Junger Witt, Phil Rosenthal, and Larry Wilmore at the USC Comedy Showrunners Summit

 James Burrows recieves the Oakie Award at USC Comedy Festival Vol. 2, moderated by Lisa Kudrow

 USC Comedy master class with Larry Moss and James L. Brooks

 Alumni Paul Feig and Gabe Sachs in conversation about Freaks and Geeks at USC Comedy Festival Vol. 1

 Lawrence O'Donnell, Conan O'Brian, Greg Daniels and Al Jean at USC Comedy Festitval Vol. 2 Tribute to the Harvard Lampoon